Timelapse

 BastetCatSubtract 8

-In the center area of the dock temple, find the sparking electrical display on one of the columns.
+Move B2 R F2 R F R F L to find the sparking electrical display on one of the columns.
 Press the lowest of the three buttons on the panel to send power to the crystal statue at the back of the temple.
 Move F L F2 to the statue.
-Drag the crystal ball around the perimeter of the statue to disclose a sign for each of the Egyptian gods:
+Drag the crystal ball around the perimeter of the statue to disclose a sign on it for each of the Egyptian gods:

 Next, move B L F L F L back to the power panel.
 Press the middle button to provide power to a staircase that will be encountered later.
 Exit the temple to the marble walkway behind it by moving R F3 R F R F2 R F2 L F2 R. On the black obelisk, note the glowing numeric symbol associated with the crocodile god Sebek.
 Examine the other seven obelisks along the walkway to derive initial numeric values for the other Egyptian gods, and apply the numeric adjustments from the table above: